Xnuvers007/BurpSuitePro/README.md

 after that when you have downloaded the burp suite file, put burp suite pro in a folder with burp.sh

-after download java, u just need to run burp.sh
+after download java, u just need to run burp.sh for start burpsuite pro again